Peer instruction

-Peer instruction is an evidence-based, interactive teaching method popularized by Harvard Professor Eric Mazur in the early 1990s.
-Originally used in many schools, including introductory undergraduate physics classes at Harvard University, peer instruction is used in various disciplines and institutions around the globe.
-It is a student-centered approach that involves flipping the traditional classroom by moving information transfer out and moving information assimilation, or application of learning, into the classroom.
-There is some research that supports the effectiveness of peer instruction over more traditional teaching methods, such as traditional lecture.
+Peer instruction is a teaching method popularized by Harvard Professor Eric Mazur in the early 1990s.
+Originally used in introductory undergraduate physics classes at Harvard University, peer instruction is used in various disciplines and institutions around the globe.
+It is a student-centered learning approach that involves flipping the traditional classroom.
+It expects students to prepare for class by exploring provided materials and then engage with a series of questions about the material in class.

+Method

-Peer instruction as a learning system involves students preparing to learn outside of class by doing pre-class readings and answering questions about those readings using another method, called Just in Time Teaching.
+Peer instruction as a learning system works by moving information transfer out and moving information assimilation, or application of learning, into the classroom.
+Students prepare to learn outside of class by doing pre-class readings and answering questions about those readings using another method, called Just in Time Teaching.
 Then, in class, the instructor engages students by posing prepared conceptual questions or ConcepTests that are based on student difficulties.
 The questioning procedure outlined by Eric Mazur is as follows: